Our Campus

 McGehee Hall

 McGehee Hall has six classrooms on the upper level and two on the lower level.
 The main floor houses a student activity space and the campus coffee shop, The Spot.
 This classic 1911 structure also houses the office of the vice president for spiritual life.
+The building was named in 1958 to honor Kathleen McGehee, who worked for the university in the 1950s.

 Explore Student Life